criecm/ansible-roles/criecm.apache/README.md

 ### TLS : https support
 * `tls_cert ([])`:
-  file name, will be searched for in files/tls/ ans copied in {prefix}/etc/ssl/
+  file name, will be searched for in files/tls/ and copied in {prefix}/etc/ssl/
 * `tls_key ([])`:
-  file name, will be searched for in files/tls/ ans copied in {prefix}/etc/ssl/private/
+  file name, will be searched for in files/tls/ and copied in {prefix}/etc/ssl/private/
 * `tls_hsts (15768000)`:
   will add a Strict-Transport-Security header with provided value
 * `tls_redir (False)`: